ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 Only super-user may use less 0.200 seconds.

-| -f Flood
+| -f flood

-For ECHO_REQUESTs sent a dot is displayed,
+ECHO_REQUESTs output a dot ,

 provides very brief display of how